thedaviddias/bfdes.in/posts/create-a-class.md

 For those who are not aware, in Call Of Duty games, players are pit against each other in deathmatch or objective capture game modes.
 Good gunplay and weapon customisation is an important part of the competitive multiplayer experience.

 Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons extensively in the [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization) component of "Create-A-Class."
 I wondered whether it would be possible to determine the optimal modifications for a weapon without inspecting every permutation of attachments.
+Spoiler: There are a LOT of choices!

 ## Gunsmith